NBI Clearance: Step by Step Application & Renewal Procedure

 In the past, getting an NBI Clearance requires you to go to one of its offices.
 The good thing about it is that you can apply for a clearance as a walk-in applicant.
 However, this policy has changed.
 The NBI has implemented a “no appointment, no entry” policy for NBI clearance applications and registrations.

 Therefore an appointment — online appointment to be exact — is now required.
-While this is inconvenient especially those who need this document immediately for transactions such as clearance for a job abroad or last step to confirm move to a new company, this also ensures that NBI offices are not clogged with applicants and encourage proliferation of fixers to expedite applications.
-So an online appointment could benefit more people, and those who expect to apply for this clearance must anticipate and make prior arrangement.
+While this is inconvenient especially those who need this document immediately for transactions such as clearance for a job abroad or last step to confirm the move to a new company, this also ensures that NBI offices are not clogged with applicants and encourage proliferation of fixers to expedite applications.
+So an online appointment could benefit more people, and those who expect to apply for this clearance must anticipate and make prior arrangements.

 Step 1: Visit the NBI Website

 Visit the National Bureau of Investigation’s website intended for this purpose at https://clearance.nbi.gov.ph.

 On the right side of the page, you’ll find a form with the question “Do you have an old NBI clearance issued from 2014 to present?”